Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "You were her best friends.
 I think she'd want you to be involved."

-"I...know.
-And it means a lot to me that you're asking but...y'know, I'm Catholic."
+"I... know.
+And it means a lot to me that you're asking but... y'know, I'm Catholic."
 Ava said at last.

 "I'm sure your God would understand, Ava."

 "I guess.
-But...this is *Sara*, she taught me so much.
+But... this is *Sara*, she taught me so much.
 I can't lie at her funeral.
 I can't say words I don't believe.
 I'm sorry."

 Hayley Tisdale paused, then she nodded sadly and wiped away a tear.
 "You're right.
 She wouldn't want that." she agreed.
 "Adam?"

 He sighed.
-"I...look, I don't know.
+"I... look, I don't know.
 I'm not sure I believe in anything any more." he said at last.
-"So, I'm with Ava, I can't do...this stuff here." he tapped the printout they were going over. "but...I'd like to do this one here.
+"So, I'm with Ava, I can't do... this stuff here." he tapped the printout they were going over. "but...
+I'd like to do this one here.
 If that's okay?"

 Hayley read it and smiled.
 "We were going to give that to Jack.
-But...yes.
+But... yes.
 Please."

 "Thanks for asking us, Hayley."
 Ava told her.
 "Really."